UnionOfRAD/specs/draft/visual-identity.md

+# Visual Identity

+## Status

+This spec has been superseeded.
+Along with the rebrand to li3 a new visual identity is being put in place.

 ## Symbol

 The symbol is a stylized pyramid.
 The symbol is kept abstract in contrast to a real world _object_.
 It emphasizes the cleanliness and pure simplicity of the shape of both code and symbol.
 Within a text only context `∆` can be used to imitate the symbol.